Joint B.S. in Engineering, Mechatronics Concentration (JEM)

 What is Mechatronics?

-Mechatronics engineering is a concentration which blends mechanical, electrical and computer engineering for the precision control of electromechanical systems.
-Control is achieved in today’s engineering systems through the use of sensors, actuators and microprocessors.
+Mechatronics engineering is a concentration which blends mechanical, electrical, and computer engineering for the precision control of electromechanical systems.
+Control is achieved in today’s engineering systems through the use of sensors, actuators, and microprocessors.
 The marriage of modern control systems with mechanical devices is key to the design and development of high-performance engineering systems.
-This can be seen in computer-controlled mechanical systems such as robots, engine fuel systems, hybrid automobiles, autonomous aerospace vehicles, stair-climbing wheelchairs and alternative power generation systems.
-Mechatronics engineering opens new avenues of creativity and design, greatly enhancing the utility, performance and efficiency of modern machinery.
+This can be seen in computer-controlled mechanical systems such as robots, engine fuel systems, hybrid automobiles, autonomous aerospace vehicles, stair-climbing wheelchairs, and alternative power generation systems.
+Mechatronics engineering opens new avenues of creativity and design, greatly enhancing the utility, performance, and efficiency of modern machines.

 Over 90 percent of all mechatronics graduates are employed in challenging and exciting engineering positions at over 50 companies, many in the Asheville area.

 The joint mechatronics engineering curriculum combines the best offerings from two nationally recognized universities.
 NC State provides the engineering course work from the Departments of Mechanical and Aerospace Engineering (MAE) and Electrical and Computer Engineering (ECE).
 Hands-on laboratories integral to engineering course work are present throughout the curriculum.
-From the University of North Carolina at Asheville comes a general education component grounded in a rich liberal arts foundation.
+From UNC Asheville comes a general education component grounded in a rich liberal arts foundation.
 The goal of the program is to produce broadly educated engineers who contribute effectively in the diverse and global modern world.

 The following links to PDF documents provide information on course selections and curriculum instruction:

 - Mechatronics Mission, Program Educational Objectives and Student Outcomes (PDF)

 - BS in E – Mechatronics Concentration Curriculum 198 (Fall 2022 or later entry) (PDF)